 More then just a typical American Flag pin, a political campaign in communicates both the candidate and their platform slogan.
 Sometimes it conveys so much more.
 The key is that it not only symbolizes solidarity for the wearer, but also it becomes a talking point for any who come across the individual that is wearing the pin.

-Marketing like this is tremendously valuable, and also incredibly cost affective.
+Marketing like this is tremendously valuable, and also incredibly cost-effective.
 The word of mouth campaigning that takes place between individual people in private conversations across the country is so much more effective then the constantly running ads we see daily on television.

-Creating custom lapel pins to enhance the marketing reach of a political campaign is smart and cost affective.
+Creating custom lapel pins to enhance the marketing reach of a political campaign is smart and cost-effective.
 Lapel pins should be given out at every rally, convention, HQ and major city that holds a local office.
-The cost of the pins, and the small amount of person hours needed to send these out is pittance compared to the amount of money it costs to run so many television ads.
+The cost of the pins and the small number of person-hours needed to send these out is a pittance compared to the amount of money it costs to run so many television ads.